 Financial assistance

-Financial assistance is a temporary assistance for those who are unable to financially support themselves.
+A temporary assistance when you are unable to financially support yourself.

 Contents